SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

     -10.00 105.00 20.0 5.0 180.0 8

-The columns are grid point coordinates (latitude, longitude, depth), diameter, maximum station distance and minimum pick count, respectively.
+The columns are grid point coordinates (latitude, longitude, depth), radius, maximum station distance and minimum pick count, respectively.
 The above line sets a grid point centered at 10° S / 105° E at the depth of 20 km.
 It is sensitive to events within 5° of the center.
 Stations in a distance of up to 180° may be used to nucleate an event.
 At least 8 picks have to contribute to an origin at this location.
-The diameter should be chosen large enough to allow grid cells to overlap, but not too large.
+The radius should be chosen large enough to allow grid cells to overlap, but not too large.
 The size also determines the time windows for grouping the picks in the grid search.
 If the time windows are too long the risk of contamination with wrong picks increases.
 The maximum